 In the mid 1960s, New Orleans businessman Dave Dixon envisioned a domed stadium that could bring a football team to the area.
 Dixon’s vision soon became a reality.
 After much discussion and planning, the Louisiana Legislature passed a bill that allowed the stadium to be built on November 8, 1966.
 After reaching an agreement to build a stadium, the NFL awarded the area a team, the New Orleans Saints.
 Construction began in August 1971 and was completed by August 1975.
 Due to its massive size, the dome stadium was named the Louisiana Superdome.
 The Superdome covers 13 acres and is 27 stories tall.
 From the outside it looks like a massive spaceship.

 The New Orleans Saints played their first game at the Superdome on September 28, 1975 against the Cincinnati Bengals.
 Almost 70,000 multicolored seats divided into three tiers, circle the entire field at the Superdome.
 Every seat next to another one is a different color, making it seem like more people are at the stadium.
 Several video/scoreboards are located inside the Superdome.
 During the summer of 1996, the Superdome underwent a $22.8 million renovation project that included a new entrance lobby and ticket offices, an additional concourse serving the upper level seats, refurbished ballrooms, additional accommodations for the disabled and upgraded safety and security equipment.
 After the 2002 season, the Astroturf playing field was replaced with Fieldturf.
 The Superdome hosts numerous other events other than football including baseball and basketball games, trade shows, conventions, concerts, and many other events.
-It has also hosted six Super Bowls and will host its seventh, Super Bowl XLVII in 2013.
+It has also hosted seven Super Bowls and will host its eighth Super Bowl in 2024.

 IN SAINTS HISTORY